WildMeOrg/wildbook-ia/README.md

 # main is the standard entry point to the program
 # dev is a more advanced developer entry point

+# ** NEW 7-23-2015 **: the following commands are now equivalent and do not
+# have to be specified from the ibeis source dir if ibeis is installed
+python -m ibeis <optional-arguments> [--help] python -m ibeis.dev <optional-arguments> [--help]

 # Useful flags.
 # Read code comments in dev.py for more info.
 # Careful some commands don't work.
 Most do.